RasaHQ/rasa/macOS-support.md

 The above should work just fine, but if life doesn't go easy on you, it's possible

-that an error like the one bellow showed up:
+that an error like the one below showed up:

 Error example 3